 Socks: Stay away from cotton socks and anklets.
 Ski socks should extend to just above the calf and be made of a blend of wool and synthetic fibers.
 Kids should have 2 pairs of ski socks but wear only 1 pair at a time.
 Rotate the pairs to prevent blisters; keep the extra one in your pack in case of wet feet.

 Goggles: Medium-tint styles are best for all-condition wear.
-Children's goggles generally cost around $30 and last for 2 to 3 seasons if kept in a soft sack when not in use.
-Ideally, buy goggles and a helmet as a package—many are designed to work together so there's no "gaper gap" on the forehead.
+Children's goggles generally start around $25 and last for 2 to 3 seasons if kept in a soft sack when not in use.
+Alternatively, buy goggles and a helmet as a package—many are designed to work together so there's no "gaper gap" on the forehead.

 Mittens: Mittens are better than gloves for warmth.
 Look for a waterproof, well-insulated pair, ideally with a rip-and-stick type closure pocket for warmers (below).
 Wrist cuffs should be long enough to either extend under or over jacket cuffs by a couple of inches.

-While it's generally more convenient to own gear, renting and season-long leasing are both smart options.
+While it's usually more convenient to own gear, renting and season-long leasing are both smart options for kids.

 Most kids can get 2 seasons out of skis, boots and poles, so it makes financial sense to buy gear if you have a child who is enthusiastically involved in the sport or if you plan on handing down the gear to another child.